ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

 ## Filter

-Filtering is like searching, a way to find rides which fulfill specific criteria.
+Filtering is like searching, a way to find activities which fulfill specific criteria.
 Where searching mainly works on text fields, filtering can do a lot more.
 But this 'more' also means you have to make yourself familiar with the query syntax for filtering.

 ### Filter Query Syntax